davesnx/styled-ppx/packages/website/pages/docs/reference/globals.md

 Recommend to not add `@font-face` defintions as globals.
 Consider adding the font directly to the HTML or in a `style.css` file.
 [More](https://andydavies.me/blog/2019/02/12/preloading-fonts-and-the-puzzle-of-priorities/).

-Since [emotion](https://emotion.sh) have a small run-time for those global styles to be applied to the DOM, which in regular styles isn't an issue but adding `@fonts-face` will delay a bit their fetching and can cause a [Flash of Unestyled Text](https://css-tricks.com/fout-foit-foft/).
+Since [emotion](https://emotion.sh) have a small run-time for those global styles to be applied to the DOM.
+In a regular style file this isn't an issue.
+Keeping `@fonts-face` or other `@imports` inside emotion will delay a bit their fetching and will cause a [Flash of Unestyled Text](https://css-tricks.com/fout-foit-foft/).